vxhernandez/Excel/README.md

 ---

-This repository features a selection of projects that demonstrate my expertise in data analysis, visualization, and reporting using Excel and other tools like Tableau.
+This repository features a selection of projects in data analysis, visualization, and reporting using Excel and other tools like Tableau.

-Explore each project below to see my approach to handling diverse data challenges and presenting findings in a way that’s both insightful and visually engaging.

-## Completed Projects
+## Projects

 ### **Data Cleaning with Excel**